Santa Barbara Immigration Lawyers

 The first step to living permanently in the United States is to obtain

 an immigrant visa.
-Most immigrant visas are family or employment-based;
+While most immigrant visas are family or employment-based,

-however, visas may be issued in cases of international adoption, marriage,
+visas may be issued in cases of international adoption, marriage, or for

-or for other special circumstances as well.
-To file a petition for a visa,
+other special circumstances as well.
+To file a petition for a visa, you

 If you are applying for a family visa, it is important to know the difference